 World Junior Champion

-Alice Dearing is one of Great Britain's top female marathon swimmers, having represented Great Britain at numerous international competitions, including three World Championships.
+Alice Dearing is one of Great Britain's top female marathon swimmers and is the first black female athlete to represent Team GB in swimming at the Olympics.
+Alice has represented Great Britain at numerous international competitions, including three World Championships, and represented Team GB at the Tokyo Olympics in 2021.
 She placed 11th in the Mixed 5km Open Water event in Gwangju in 2019, after finishing 17th in the Women's 10km race.

 Dearing previously competed at the World Championships in Budapest in 2017, where she achieved a top-25 finish in the individual 10km event and helped achieve a placing of fifth against a talented international field in the Mixed 5km Team Relay.
 Between those Worlds appearances, Dearing placed 12th over 10km at the 2018 European Championships.

 In 2016, she was crowned World Junior Open Water champion in Hoorn, the Netherlands, which cemented her position on the world marathon swimming stage.
 Her senior international bow came at the 2015 World Championships in Kazan, when Dearing raced the 5km distance.